iitmbsc-student-projects/gate-da/calculus/bank/question-033.md

 \end{equation*}
 $$

-As $\displaystyle x\rightarrow \infty $, both the LHS and RHS tend to zero.
+As $\displaystyle x\rightarrow \infty$, both the LHS and RHS tend to zero.
 We get the required limit by sandwich theorem.

 ### Second Limit